knavesec/Max/README.md

 ### Installation

-Ideally there shouldn't be much to install, it uses pythons standard libraries.
-You may have to `pip3 install` a library or two if you don't have it.
+Ideally there shouldn't be much to install, but I've included a requirements.txt file just in case.
 Tested on Kali linux.

+`pip3 install -r requirements.txt`

 ### Neo4j Creds